godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 As mentioned earlier, the constructors of parent classes are called automatically when inheriting a class.
 So there is usually no need to call ``._init()`` explicitly.

-Unlike the call of a regular function like in the above example with ``.some_func``, if the constructor from the inherited class takes arguments, they are passed like this:
+Unlike the call of a regular function, like in the above example with ``.some_func``, if the constructor from the inherited class takes arguments, they are passed like this:

 ::